Our Commitment to Management

 “Center Rock is responsive with good ideas and tools when we need them, but trust us to manage the business.
 They support our vision for the company and have worked well with us to establish a shared plan.”

-– Al Rheinnecker, CEO of American Piping Products
+– Al Rheinnecker, former CEO of American Piping Products

 Working Together to Unlock Value